 Harassment Board of Review Committee:

-CDH administration, in its sole discretion, may convene a Harassment Board of Review.
+CDH administration, in its sole discretion, may convene a Harassment Board of Review to recommend appropriate consequences.
 The Board will consist of teachers and administrators who will make recommendations to the Principal and/or President.